konstantinay/Digital-Communications/README.md

 * PCM Coding with Non-Uniform Quantization (Lloyd Max)
 * Adaptive Delta Modulation

-and using them on 2 sources a) an AR(1) procedure and b) an image to measure entropy and SQNR
+Testing them on 2 sources a) an AR(1) procedure and b) an image to measure entropy and SQNR

 * Performance Study of a Homogeneous Bandpass System M-PAM

-Comparison of 4-PAM and 8-PAM measuring BER and SER
+Comparison of 4-PAM and 8-PAM by measuring BER and SER